Pancreatic cancer is the fourth leading cause of cancer death in the United States.

 Early Detection is Essential

-Other UW faculty are conducting basic science research aimed at refining early diagnosis, prevention, and treatment for all forms of pancreatic cancer.
+UW researchers are conducting basic science research aimed at refining early diagnosis, prevention, and treatment for all forms of pancreatic cancer.

 Encouraging Results for Excellent Quality of Life & Prolonged Remissions